studentrg/Weekend-Gateway-Ranker/README.md

 # 🌍 Weekend Travel Recommendation Engine

-A **Python-based travel recommendation system** that suggests the **best weekend destinations** based on a user-selected source city.
+The Weekend Getaway Ranker is a data-driven recommendation system that suggests the best weekend travel destinations from a given source city in India.
-The system intelligently ranks destinations using **distance proximity, ratings, popularity, visit feasibility, and airport accessibility**.

----
+Destinations are ranked based on:

+Distance from the source city
+Tourist rating
+Popularity score
+The project uses Python and Pandas to process and rank destinations efficiently.

 ## 🎯 Problem Statement